Doctor Integrative Cardiology System Medicine

 PhD (Department of Medicine, University of British Columbia/Vancouver General Hospital, Vancouver)

 Fellow (Genetics and Lifestyle Medicine, Peking Union Medical College/ co-founded by Rockefeller Foundation and Union churches)

 MD (China, ECFMG-c)

 ND (Ontario Canada and Minnesota USA Legislatures)

 I am a Medical Doctor certified by Educational Committee for Foreign Medical Graduates (ECFMG), the only agency that certifies MD in the United States Link.
-Furthermore, I completed the USMLE Step 3, the final step of United States Medical Licensing Examination (USMLE) for unsupervised medical practice Link.
+Furthermore, I completed the USMLE Step 3, the final step of United States Medical Licensing Examination (USMLE) for independent medical practice Link.

 Beyond medical doctors, I furthered in medical sciences and received Doctoral degree of Philosophy at the department of medicine at the University of British Columbia.
 My PhD work involves in pathogenesis, cancer research, immunity, metabolism and therapeutic molecules.
 The dissertation is deposited at UBC library Link and Library and Archives Canada.
 Afterwards, I did fellowship in System Medicine at the McGill University Health Centre (MUHC)-Royal Victoria Hospital in Montreal.